Click! A look back at the top photos of the week in Fort Worth, Tarrant County

-From the sights of a new art exhibit to the excitement of an incoming coffee shop, our photojournalist at the Fort Worth Report captures the diversity of events through images of the week.
+From the heartwarming meanings behind water lanterns released into the Trinity River to the suave, vintage car show at the Henderson Street Bridge, our photojournalist at the Fort Worth Report captures the diversity of events through images of the week.
 If you have events or photo opportunities, contact community engagement journalist Cristian ArguetaSoto at cristian.arguetasoto@fortworthreport.org or on Twitter.

 Related